 Ruby Red’s outdoor terrace area is the place to be on a warm Adelaide evening, complete with winking fairy lights and chuckling fountain (sans flamingos).
 Inside this heritage stone former manse, the vibe is eclectic and ‘pop-up’, with quirky murals, mismatched ceramicware and informal staff ‘tude.
 Pasta is the main game (don’t overlook the rabbit ragù pappardelle), complemented by big- and small-plate offerings built to share.

 Why go?
 Sassy North Adelaide Asian eats with Miami milk bar vibes.

-If happy, numerous staff are any indication of a successful food business, then it’s clear that Gin Long Canteen is a winner from the moment you walk in the door.
-Amidst décor best described as ‘packing-crate chic’ (blonde wood, naïve 1950s pastels and fonts), communal and intimate tables buzz with customers.
-Don’t miss chunky tofu rice paper rolls with luscious dark satay sauce, or gloriously tender slabs of marbled Thai braised beef with coriander and bok choi.
+If numerous happy staff are any indication of a successful food business, then it’s clear that Gin Long Canteen is a winner from the moment you walk in the door.
+Amidst décor best described as ‘packing-crate chic’ (blond wood, naïve 1950s pastels and fonts), communal and intimate tables buzz with customers.
+Don’t miss slow-cooked quail with sweet soy and Vietnamese mint, or gloriously tender slabs of marbled Thai braised beef with coriander and bok choi.
 Masterful.

 Why go?
 Robust Italian in an atmospheric city osteria.